gvwilson/thirdbit/src/fiction/in-heck/index.md

 The tiger and Thoughtful exchanged looks.
 "This isn't a story, son,"
 the rabbit said,
-with a hardness in her voice that hadn't been there a moment before.
+a hardness in her voice that hadn't been there a moment before.
 "You stay with your friends and keep outta trouble."
 But then she reached under the wagon's bench seat to pull out a squat wide-mouthed gun and pass it to the young goat.